Managing Profiles

 Adding and Updating Profiles

-Section titled “Adding and Updating Profiles”Adding
+Section titled “Adding and Updating Profiles”Adding (interactive)

-Section titled “Adding”- Run
+Section titled “Adding (interactive)”- Run

 ranger profile add <name>. - Enter the base URL when prompted.